-The IES Lab is an international reference in the design of sustainable systems at multiple scales (national, regional and urban) by increasing the natural resources productivity.
+The Industrial Ecology and Sustainability Laboratory (IES) is an international reference in the design of sustainable systems at multiple scales (national, regional and urban) by increasing the natural resources productivity.
 We develop methodologies, technologies and policies to characterize, model and optimize the productivity of natural resources.

 The main contribution is the development and implementation within cooperation projects with industry, utilities, municipalities and governmental agencies of the following outputs:

 - training and pedagogic materials (courses, summer schools, MOOCs);

 - open data sources and tools with the community at large (research, citizens).